Ravello Italy

 Manduria Italy Wineries

 The undeniable star of Manduria Italy is Primitivo di Manduria, a robust red wine celebrated for its intense fruit flavors and full body.
 It’s delicious!
 This grape thrives in the region’s hot, dry climate, yielding wines that are both powerful and elegant.
 Numerous wineries dot the landscape.
-These wineries offer immersive experiences for visitors, from guided tours of vineyards and cellars to tasting sessions showcasing the diverse expressions of Primitivo.
+These wineries offer immersive experiences for visitors.
+They include guided tours of vineyards and cellars.
+Visitors can also enjoy tasting sessions showcasing the diverse expressions of Primitivo.

 Masseria Cuturi

 Masseria Cuturi is an absolute gem, nestled within over 600 acres of breathtaking land in Manduria Italy.
 This stunning estate is home to expansive vineyards, olive groves, and a serene forest, all surrounding a beautifully restored Masseria.
 The main building serves as both a winery and a beautifully decorated hotel, offering guests an unparalleled experience.
-The property is an oasis, with acres of vineyards, towering cactuses, and wide-open spaces, reminiscent of a grand ranch in the Southwest United States—truly a surprising and awe-inspiring sight in Italy.
+The property is an oasis.
+It has acres of vineyards, towering cacti, and wide-open spaces.

 Masseria Cuturi

-It boasts a location with vineyards, olive trees and nearby beaches.
+Enjoy Manduria with its abundance of olive trees and nearby beaches.

 Alberobello the Alluring ‘Capital of the Trulli’